Mahurin03/FilmMap/README.md

-# Map showing the countries of origin for critics' picks in a BBC poll
+# Map showing the countries of origin for the films of the greatest 21st films in a BBC poll
 This interactive map is a project I did while studying the foundations of computational journalism in Data Journalism program at Columbia Journalism School in fall 2022.
 In this repository I have stored all the materials of the project.
 I received guidance and help from my instructors **Jonathan Thirkield** and **Jonathan Soma** while doing this project.
-For that I thank.
+I thank them for their help and patience.
 ## Overview and idea
-The British broadcaster BBC polled 177 film critics around the world and asked them to name top 10 films made since 2000.
-In total, the critics gave votes to 598 different films.
-BBC listed the following information
+In 2016 the British broadcaster BBC invited 177 film critics around the world to name top 10 films made since 2000.
+BBC [listed in the results](https://www.bbc.com/culture/article/20160819-the-21st-centurys-100-greatest-films-who-voted) the names of the critics who participated, their home countries and how they voted.
+The critics voted for 598 different films.
+BBC listed the title, director and release year about the films.
+I decided to use this data to create an interactive map showing the countries of origin for the films in the poll.
+For that, I had to find the countries of origins for the films.
+For that, I used the [IMDB API](https://www.imdb.com/interfaces/) to get the countries of origin for the films.
+In total, the films came from 53 different countries.